Documentation of Mocho’ (Mayan): Language Preservation through Community Awareness and Engagement

 Motozintla is located in an important area between the roads from the highlands of Chiapas and Guatemala to the Pacific coast since the ancient times.
 Due to its location, Mocho’ has also been in intense contact with Tseltalan, Q’anjob’alan, Mamean languages (subgroups from the two big branches of Mayan languages) as well as with Tapachulteco (extinct Mixe-Zoquean language).
 Therefore, Mocho’ is not interesting only from a typological perspective, but from a perspective of language change, language contact and language loss.

-This deposit is about Mocho’, and it covers the two existing dialects: Motozintlec and Tuzantec.
+This collection is about Mocho’, and it covers the two existing dialects: Motozintlec and Tuzantec.
 Each file specifies whether the data come from Motozintla or Tuzantan, so be sure you are using the right data.

 Previous documentation projects in this language have only audio recordings with transcriptions.
 This project is special because it is the first one that offers audio and video recordings in a variety of genres and social interactions.
 Most important, it contains some speech events that had not been documented previously for this language.
 For example, we can find audio-video recordings of prayers in Mocho’, first of its type to be open to the public, that had not been previously documented.
 This collection contains a series of prayers, and one of them present the orthographic transcription with a translation in Spanish, and it will contain the English translation as well.
-Another example is that this deposit contains different sessions of conversations between two Mocho’ speakers, and sometimes a group of Mocho’ speakers.
+Another example is that this collection contains different sessions of conversations between two Mocho’ speakers, and sometimes a group of Mocho’ speakers.
 Through these conversations we can see certain patterns that Mocho’ speakers do not use when they narrate or share a story (certain particles and certain grammatical patterns).
 Therefore, the inclusion of the two dialects, the exposition of Mocho’ people in video recordings, and the documentation of certain traditional practices make this collection unique in Mocho’.

 This collection contains video and audio recordings collected in 2018 and 2019 and another data set will be loaded by summer 2021.
 So far, this collection contains 69 bundles from which 66 are video recordings with the corresponding extracted audio, and 3 bundles containing only audio.
 At this point, the collection has approximately 66 hours of video recordings, and 3 hours of stand-alone audio files.
 Making a total of 69 hours of data.
 Written texts sum up a total of 7 hours of translated and transcribed texts, and over 6 hours of transcribed texts in progress.
 Translations so far are only in Spanish.
 The data comes from Motozintla and Tuzantan, and each file specifies its origin and the collaborator.
 This collection covers different genres and a diversity of speakers, taking into account that this language is highly endangered and that speakers are all elders.
 The collection will be updated by the Summer 2021, you do not want to miss the final outcome!”